 The extent of the restrictions in place in a facility can vary greatly depending on the specific nature of an individual’s admission.
 Oversight is very common as well; it is rare to have time alone, and most patients are heavily monitored at all hours of the day.

-Unlike involuntary care, voluntary care is entered into willingly.
+Unlike involuntary care, voluntary commitment is willing.
 When an individual determines that their mental health is interfering with work, school or relationships in an unsustainable way, entering into a program may be the best option.
 These treatment centers help patients address mental health concerns without the stressors of daily life in a safe, secure and supportive environment.

 Voluntary programs are less regimented than involuntary programs, but the structure is similar.
 When the goal is recovery, the journey understandably follows the same general path, so options like counseling and encouraging healthy habits are promoted during voluntary as well as involuntary treatment.